256th Lithuanian Police Battalion: In Pskov Oblast

 In April, the 10th Battalion was in Novgorod Oblast near Lake Ilmen, where it fortified its positions next to the Volkhov river, which were previously occupied by the Spanish Blue Division.
 Next to the Lithuanian Battalion, there was a Latvian Police Battalion.
-Both units were part of the 4.
+Both units were subordinated to the 4.
 SS-Polizei-Panzergrenadier-Division.
 The Battalion sometimes fought with leading units of the Red Army and raided the enemy's positions.

 The Battalion's first wounded were jaunesnysis puskarininkis J. Mockus and grandinis I. Zelenkovas, both of whom were awarded the Wound Badge.

 On 13 August 1943, the 10th Battalion was renumbered to 256th Lithuanian Police Battalion.
 On December 1, after Lithuanian opposition to the SS Legion's formation, the three Lithuanian Police battalions under SS control (5th, 10th and 13th) were transferred to the Wehrmacht.

 In February 1944, when the Soviet Army launched a successful offensive in the region of the Ilmen river, the 256th Battalion retreated to Ostrov in Pskov Oblast, being continuously engaged in defensive battles against the Red Army and the Soviet partisans.
 During these battles, far more soldiers were killed or wounded.
 In March, the Battalion was moved from Ostrov to the Aukštoji Panemunė barracks of Kaunas for refitting and strengthening with new soldiers.

 In May, the 256th Battalion was transported by train to Opochka, where it guarded the bridges and railway between Opochka and Krasnogorodsk.
 During the summer of 1944, the unit partook in a large anti-partisan operation, but the Lithuanians did not engage in fighting with partisans as they stood in a barrier at the edge of the forest.
 Unfortunately, Pvt.
 Zubavičius stepped on a mine and was killed while several other were wounded.